 On the Water:

-- If an anchor has been used, wash off both the anchor and chain before stowing.
+- If an anchor has been used, remove any fouling and wash before stowing.

 - Store boats and outboard engines in a location where any run-off does not drain into a waterbody (e.g. drains, gullies or rivers).

 - Return any engines to their vertical down position to drain.

 - Use general waste bins to dispose of any biofouling.